Robert Ryder-Notary Public

 Did You Know?

-- There are just 790 notaries practising In England and Wales compared to 150,000 solicitors and 15,000 practising barristers.
+- There are over 700 notaries practising In England and Wales compared to 150,000 solicitors and 15,000 practising barristers.

 - The post of notary public is a church appointment.
 Up until 1533 notaries were appointed by the Archbishop of Canterbury by the authority of the Pope in Rome.
 Then after the Reformation under King Henry the Eighth the Archbishop had sole authority which he exercises through the Court of Faculties in London, one of the oldest courts in England.